 LSTU-L 290 Topics in Labor Studies (1-3 cr.)
 This is a variable-title course.
 L290 can be repeated for credit with different subjects.
 The transcript will show a different subtitle each time the course is taken.
 Some courses focus on contemporary or special areas of labor studies.
 Others are directed toward specific categories of employees and labor organizations.
 See the list below or inquire at iulabor@iupui.edu Can be repeated for credit with different subjects.
-The transcript will show a different subjects.
-The transcript will show a different subject with different subjects.
+The transcript will show a different subtitle each time the course is taken.